wijayaju/MSU_Curriculum_Maps/install.md

 pip install networkx
 ```

-## 6. Add Example Data
+## 4. Add Example Data

-Place the example data files in the project root (same folder as clean_data.py):
+Verify that the example data files are in the project root (same folder as clean_data.py):

 Fake_registrar.csv